NixOS/nix.dev/maintainers/documentation-survey.md

 # Documentation survey

+The documentation team is currently carrying out a documentation survey in this page.
+Its purpose is to provide overview of the types, topics, and volume of existing documentation resources and inform future work.

+## Contributing

+We would love for you to get involved.
+Here is how you can help:

+- If you know of a documentation resource that isn't listed yet, make a pull request to add it.
+- Alternatively pick an item in the Documentation Survey that has no summary yet.

+Work though the linked resource and add a summary and other metadata in a pull request.
+Your change should add details to one bullet point, following the specified format.

+When dealing with a larger resource like the [Nixpkgs manual](https://nixos.org/manual/nixpkgs), pick smaller pieces such as chapters.

+## Metadata

 To better navigate the material and judge its relevance, every entry should provide
 - Title (URL)
 - Brief summary
 - Video length or estimated reading time
 - Principal Author(s)
 - Year created (last update or maintenance status)

 ## Tutorials